 Association of University Center Councils

-The Texas Center for Disability Studies has a representative on each Council established by the Board of Directors of AUVD.
+The Texas Center for Disability Studies has a representative on each Council established by the Board of Directors of AUCD.
 These Councils are comprised of experts in the field to help the leadership address emerging trends and issues, and to facilitate communication across and beyond the AUCD network.
 See below for the Texas Center on Disability Studies Council representation.

 - Council on Research and Evaluation (CORE) - Nina Zuna